cjhopp/Thesis-test/figures/2015_mrp_inventory1/caption.md

-\label{Figure_1} Map of the Ngatamariki and Rotokawa geothermal fields, North Island, New Zealand.
+\label{Figure_1}Map of the Ngatamariki and Rotokawa geothermal fields, North Island, New Zealand.
 FLUSH THIS OUT.